Jordan Poole: Warriors' apprentice 'Splash Brother' on learning from all-time great Stephen Curry

-Every game of the NBA Finals is live on Sky Sports: watch Celtics @ Warriors – Game 2, including the full interview with Jordan Poole, live on Sky Sports Arena & Main Event, on Sunday night from 12.45am followed by a repeat on Sky Sports Arena from 8am
+Every game of the NBA Finals is live on Sky Sports: Watch Warriors @ Celtics – Game 3, live on Sky Sports Arena & Main Event, on Wednesday night from 1.45am followed by a repeat on Sky Sports Arena from 8am

 Jordan Poole has made a viable argument of being an apprentice 'Splash Brother' this year.